HortonworksUniversity/Security_Labs/README.md

 #### HDFS Configuration for Knox

 -  Tell Hadoop to allow our users to access Knox from any node of the cluster.
-Make the below change in Ambari > HDFS > Config > Custom core-site
+Modify the below properties under Ambari > HDFS > Config > Custom core-site  ('users' group should already part of the groups so just add the rest)
   - hadoop.proxyuser.knox.groups=users,hadoop-admins,sales,hr,legal
   - hadoop.proxyuser.knox.hosts=*
     - (better would be to put a comma separated list of the FQDNs of the hosts)